FAQs for moderation

 Please use the categories below to find the relevant answer to your question.

-All information is sent to the Programme Contact – occasionally, the Head of Centre and Exams contact will also receive communications to ensure all relevant parties are informed.
-You can do so by completing the webform on our change of contact details page.
+All information is sent to the Programme Contact.
+Occasionally, the Head of Centre and Exams Contact will also receive communications to ensure all relevant parties are informed.
+You can update the programme contact by completing the web form on our change of contact details page.

-You'll only be allocated a Moderator if visiting moderation is required, as outlined in the qualification specification e.g. Education and Early Years T Level.
-You'll receive confirmation of your Moderator once you've registered and booked your learners onto their Occupational Specialism (OS).
+You'll only be allocated a Moderator if visiting moderation is required, as outlined in the qualification specification.
+For example, for the Education and Early Years T Level you'll receive confirmation of your Moderator once you've registered and booked your learners onto their Occupational Specialism (OS).

-You won’t be allocated a Moderator for qualifications where no visiting moderation is required.
+You won’t be allocated a Moderator for qualifications which don’t require visiting moderation.
 In these cases, moderation takes place remotely.

 Please visit our Moderation Page for important key dates and helpful resources to guide you through your moderation journey.